InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 # Chapter 3 - Make Fundamentals for the DevOps Engineer
-_A practical primer on make syntax, focusing on the features most relevant to DevOps workflows rather than traditional compilation._
+_A practical primer on Make syntax, focusing on the features most relevant to DevOps workflows rather than traditional compilation._

-If you've encountered make before, it was probably in the context of compiling C or C++ code.
+If you've encountered Make before, it was probably in the context of compiling C or C++ code.
 You might have run `make install` on a Linux system or struggled through a university computer science course where Makefiles seemed like an arcane ritual of tabs and cryptic syntax.
-This chapter will help you forget everything you think you know about make and see it through fresh eyes—as a powerful orchestration tool perfectly suited for modern DevOps workflows.
+This chapter will help you forget everything you think you know about Make and see it through fresh eyes—as a powerful orchestration tool perfectly suited for modern DevOps workflows.

-The beauty of make for DevOps lies not in its ability to compile code, but in its capacity to define, document, and execute complex operational workflows with remarkable simplicity.
-While other tools require you to learn new domain-specific languages or complex configuration formats, make leverages concepts you already understand: commands, dependencies, and variables.
+The beauty of Make for DevOps lies not in its ability to compile code, but in its capacity to define, document, and execute complex operational workflows with remarkable simplicity.
+While other tools require you to learn new domain-specific languages or complex configuration formats, Make leverages concepts you already understand: commands, dependencies, and variables.

 ## Essential Make Syntax for DevOps Use Cases